December 18, 2017

 In addition to questions about County-wide services, this year’s budget survey also gave respondents an opportunity to provide input at the area municipal level.
 Oxford County partnered with seven area municipalities to include questions ranging from general government and emergency services to parks and recreation, transportation and more.
 The information collected through this partnership will help provide a better understanding of how well municipal services are understood, how they are valued, and which ones are a priority for residents.

-With an earlier release date for this year’s survey, Oxford County will first share survey results across departments so that feedback can be considered before budgets are presented to Council.
-At the County, survey results will be shared with County Council during budget deliberations, which begin this fall.
+With an earlier release date for this year’s survey, Oxford County first shared survey results across departments so that feedback could be considered before budgets were presented to Council.
+At the County, survey results are shared with County Council during budget deliberations, which begin every fall.

 Read the Coucil report with budget survey results here

 Through its approval of Oxford County operating and capital budgets, Council decides on the municipality’s priorities for the upcoming year by setting aside funds for each program or service.

 This financial plan gives staff the guidelines and direction to allocate resources and provide services and infrastructure.
 An important part of the annual budget is the continued support of the County's financial planning for the future.

 - Education Levy.
 This is set by the Province of Ontario.Taxes are collected then remitted to area school boards.